When do you need estate planning? At every stage of adult life!

 Estate planning isn’t just something older people with great wealth do.
 Everyone needs an estate plan — the newly legal adult about to head off to college, the single mom of two struggling to pay rent, the middle-aged married couple funding three college educations, the retiree in the process of downsizing, the 80-year-old without close familial ties, and everyone in between.

+At Matlin Law Group, we guide Chicago and Northbrook, Ilinois, residents of every age through the estate planning process.
 No matter what stage of life you’re in, you can and should take steps to prepare for your death or incapacitation — regardless of how distant these events may seem.
 In this blog post, we’ll explain what estate planning is and outline how you can start preparing for the inevitable today.